 About Bonnetière Castle

 Originally, four towers equipped with murder holes and connected by buildings closed by an interior courtyard.
-The castle was attacked and partially burned by the English in June 1350 and three of the buildings disappeared.
+The castle was attacked and partially burned by the English in June 1350 – during the Hundred Years’ War – when three of the buildings disappeared.

-In the 17th century, the Vaucelles family undertook a restoration.
-In the 18th century, the Marreau de Boisguérins built the two pavilions attached to the entry towers.
+In the 17th century, the Vaucelles family undertook a restoration of the castle and by the 18th century, the Marreau de Boisguérins had built the two pavilions attached to the entry towers.

-The octogonal dovecote situated in the courtyard dates from the 14th century and could accommodate around 1,300 pigeons.
-It is one of the oldest in the Sénéchaussée of Loudunais.
-It was inscribed as a monument historique on 29 September 1987.
+The octagonal dovecote situated in the courtyard dates from the 14th century and could accommodate around 1,300 pigeons and is one of the oldest in the Sénéchaussée of Loudunais.